 There is certainly a difference between ‘design thinking’ and ‘designing.’
 We hail Helen Walters’ article in Fast Company “Design Thinking Isn’t a Miracle Cure, But Here’s How it Helps” as a must read, especially for anyone in our industry!
 According to Walters, “design thinking is not fairy dust; you do not get to skip steps to magically solve a challenge.”

 Design thinking is a way of applying rigor to the creative and business processes to arrive at the best possible outcome.
 Design thinking is never static, it is a multidiscipline approach that strategizes and structures ideas to deliver breakthrough experiences.

 - What are you getting to/answering?

-- How are you going set the journey and leverage everyone’s talents?
+- How are you going to set the journey, and leverage everyone’s talents?

-- Who is the facilitator to manage the conversation on three levels: generative ideas, strategic business cases, and tactical deployment?
+- Who is the facilitator to manage on generative ideas, strategic business cases, and tactical deployment?

-· Encourage the team to see different things, don’t just see the same things differently.
+· Encourage the team to ‘think outside the box,’ looking at things a bit differently.

-· Frame the journey through the consumer or customer to create a new language.
+· Frame the journey through the consumer or customer’s eyes.

-· Maintain focus, but ensure there is not tunnel vision.
-Design thinking is about navigating the unknown with a candle – observing and moving forward on the best discovery journey.
-Not a flashlight that lights up the clearest, most direct path.
+· Maintain focus, but be careful to avoid tunnel vision.
+Design thinking is about navigating the unknown with a candle – observing and moving forward on the best journey of discovery – not a flashlight that lights up the clearest, most direct path.